-Physical violence: behaviour where physical force is used, such as hitting, pushing, shoving, shaking, punching, kicking, slapping, choking, the use of weapons, sexual abuse (being forced into sexual activity against your will), or damaging objects (punching holes in walls or doors, or breaking furniture).
+Physical violence: behaviour where physical force is used, such as hitting, pushing, shoving, shaking, punching, kicking, slapping, choking, the use of weapons, being forced into sexual activity against your will, or damaging objects (punching holes in walls or doors, or breaking furniture).

-Emotional and verbal abuse: behaviour aimed at eroding your self confidence and self esteem and making you fearful – can include threats, intimidation, manipulation, control, put downs, yelling and screaming, blaming, fault-finding, belittling, humiliating, and name calling.
+Emotional and verbal abuse: behaviour aimed at eroding your confidence and making you fearful – can include threats, intimidation, manipulation, control, put downs, yelling and screaming, blaming, fault-finding, belittling, humiliating, and name calling.

-Financial abuse: where your partner or family member controls the finances and keeps you financially dependent – you are constantly having to account for what you have spent, the money you are given is insufficient to make ends meet, or the money you have earned is taken from you.
+Financial abuse: behaviour where the finances are controlled and you are kept financially dependent – you are constantly having to account for what you have spent, the money you are given is insufficient to make ends meet, or your money is taken from you.

-Social abuse: behaviours which include: being kept isolated and not permitted to have your own friends or contact with family; your social interactions and movements are monitored and controlled; your partner is jealous and controls who you talk to and where you go; your partner constantly criticises your family members and friends, or does not make them feel welcome; your partner makes verbal attacks on you when you are socialising or in public; or, your partner smothers you (always wanting to be together), and you are not permitted to have a life of your own.
+Social abuse: behaviours which include: being kept isolated; your social interactions and movements are monitored and controlled; your partner is jealous and controls who you talk to and where you go; your partner constantly criticises your family members and friends, or does not make them feel welcome; your partner makes verbal attacks on you when you are socialising or in public; or, your partner smothers you (always wanting to be together), and you are not permitted to be independent.

-The above outline of the various forms of domestic violence/abuse can assist you in determining the relevance of the following questions to your specific situation.
+The above outline of the various forms of domestic violence or abuse can assist you in determining the relevance of the following questions to your specific situation.

-- Have you experienced domestic violence/abuse (past or present), from a partner (male or female), a boyfriend or girlfriend, a family member or an adult child?
+- Have you experienced domestic violence or abuse (past or present), from a partner, a boyfriend, girlfriend, or a family member?

 - Do you feel that you are being controlled by a partner or family member, that you are not permitted to make your own decisions, or live your own life?

-- Has your partner or a family member been physically violent towards you, which has left you fearing for your safety, and/or the safety of your children?
+- Has your partner or a family member been violent towards you, which has left you fearing for your safety?

-- Have you experienced repeated episodes of violent or abusive behaviour, with the person who perpetrated the domestic violence/abuse promising each time that they would never do it again, only to be let down each time?
+- Have you experienced repeated episodes of violent or abusive behaviour, with the person who perpetrated the domestic violence or abuse promising each time that they would never do it again, only to be let down each time?

-- Have you been blaming yourself for the violence/abuse and taking responsibility for the violent and/or abusive behaviour of a partner or family member, and trying hard to please them so that it does not happen again?
+- Have you been blaming yourself for the domestic violence or abuse and taking responsibility for the violent and/or abusive behaviour, and trying hard to please the abuser so that it does not happen again?

-- Have you left an abusive relationship and found yourself struggling to rebuild your life due to all the effects of the abuse you suffered?
+- Have you left an abusive situation, and found yourself struggling to cope due to all the effects of the abuse you suffered?

-As a consequence of past or present domestic violence/abuse, do you feel any of the following?
+As a consequence of past or present domestic violence or abuse, do you feel any of the following?

 - confused that someone who is supposed to love you is causing you so much suffering